alexvirtech/js-html-1/README.md

 # js-html-1
-This project is a sample HTML page generated with JavaScript and is designed for educational purposes only.
+This project is an example of HTML page generated with JavaScript.
+It's created for educational purposes in the course Web technolofies in ORT Braude.
 I thank Vladilen Minin for the ideas used in this project.